 Kim emerged as a leader on the Stanford team, demonstrating a natural ability to bring out the best in her teammates as well as a passion for mentoring other young women to pursue golf in college.

 What did Matt Kuchar do when he needed to take his game to the next level?
 He defied convention and completely reinvented his swing.
 Starting with a clean slate, Kuchar committed to the change and has since established himself as one of the world's top golfers.

 A seven-time PGA TOUR winner and one of the sport’s top competitors, Kuchar is off to a strong start this season with four top-25 finishes already under his belt.
 Last year, Kuchar continued his established consistency on the course with 14 top-25 finishes, including 10 tournaments inside the top 10.
-His victory at the 2014 RBC Heritage came following top-5 finishes in each of the previous three tournaments, including a tie for fifth at the Masters.
+His victory at the 2014 RBC Heritage came following top-5 finishes in each of the previous three tournaments, including a tie for fifth place at the Masters.

 Kuchar's career highlights also include six additional PGA TOUR titles, and he is one of only three players to have won THE PLAYERS Championship, a World Golf Championships (WGC) title, and a PGA TOUR play-off event.

 He has also competed on every US Ryder Cup and Presidents Cup team since 2010.
 Kuchar’s memorable 2010 campaign was marked by his achievement of more top-10 finishes (11) than any other golfer as well as his first Ryder Cup selection.
 He also earned numerous accolades that year, including the Vardon Trophy and Byron Nelson Award for lowest scoring average, as well as the PGA TOUR's Arnold Palmer Award for finishing first on the Money List.